 Reusable period supplies: It’s 2018, so I’ll assume everybody’s okay with me talking about periods for a hot second.
 Four years ago, I invested in a menstrual cup, 3 cloth pads, and 3 cloth pantyliners for somewhere around $50 altogether.

 Though I was happy that it was more eco-friendly, I mostly made the switch because I had allergic reactions to tampons and disposable pads (let me tell you, that is NOT a place you want to break out in a rash).
 I haven’t bought a single period product since, so I’d say it was well worth the investment, and I can take pride in the fact that I’m not sending extra waste products to landfills.

-Veganism: I originally went vegetarian at age 16 because I have always been grossed out by eating dead animals; it just doesn’t feel sanitary.
-However, my shift toward veganism happened several years ago when I realized how much better it is for the environment.
+Veganism: I originally went vegetarian at age 16 after a childhood of being grossed out by eating dead animals; it just doesn’t feel sanitary.
+Doing a project on zoonotic diseases was the point at which I absolutely refused to continue eating meat.
+My shift toward veganism happened shortly after that when I realized how much better it is for the environment.

 Facilitating discussion of eco-friendliness in my classroom: At the start of each school year, I made sure students were aware of our recycling program and also that they understood why it was important to recycle.
 Occasionally, other topics would arise during lessons that gave me an opportunity to make the connection to environmentalism.
 Such as the school assignment in which students had to write essays about how to protect the habitat of monarch butterflies.